 I know that a lot of people who read this blog are dreading The Holidays, or as we call them in England festivities.
-Most of them are looking back at the Thanksgivings, and Christmas’s before the shit hit the fan nostagically, remembering how wonderful they were, and thinking how they will never get them back.
+Some people look back at the Thanksgivings and Christmas’s before the shit hit the fan, nostalgically, remembering how wonderful they were, and thinking how they will never get them back.

-I think one of the things that compounds the feeling of dread is that expectations rise; we are constantly told that everyone should be bappy during The Holidays.
+I think one of the things that compounds the feeling of dread is that expectations rise; we are constantly told that everyone should be happy during The Holidays.
 Media and adveritsing ram down our throats that everyone is happy and you should be too and if your not you’ve failed.

 So we come to dread them; tell ourselves the stories of how the Thanksgiving’s before were always so happy.
-How the Christmas Holidays were full of fun and laughter; and the demon in our head tells us that we will never be that happy again.
+How the Christmas Holidays were full of fun and laughter; and in our head tells us that we will never be that happy again.

-Christmas was always such a happy time in our house, we had the additional celebration of it being Tom’s birthday on Christmas Eve and it was always a double celebration.
+Christmas was always such a happy time in our house, we had the additional celebration of it being Ethan’s birthday on Christmas Eve and it was always a double celebration.

-The year that ‘The War’ broke out in our lives was the year that Tom was going to turn eighteen – which is a big deal in England.

-In my normal indominatable way I was not going to let what had happened ruin what had always been a wonderful time of year for us; and I was especially not going to let it ruin Tom’s birthday.
+The year that ‘The War’ broke out in our lives was the year that Ethan was going to turn eighteen – which is a big deal in England.
+So in my normal indomitable way I was not going to let what had happened ruin what had always been a wonderful time of year for us; and I was especially not going to let it ruin Ethan’s birthday.

 We started a tradition of visiting a small quaint pub in the medieval city of Canterbury for lunch when we did our Christmas shopping – a pub that had not been tainted in any way by ‘The War’.
 In fact we continued that tradtion right up to the last Christmas before we left England for our adventure in France.

-We started a tradition of playing Monopoly on Boxing day, we kept presents back to open after dinner, and I bought a Christmas tree to put up on the balcony of our home to show people that we were still together, and that I didn’t give a fuck what they thought!
+We started a tradition of playing Monopoly on Boxing day, we kept presents back to open after dinner, and I bought a Christmas tree to put up on the balcony of our home, to show people that we were still together and that I didn’t give a fuck what they thought!
 It gave the illusion that we were deliriously happy; and whilst we were in a better place (God knows it couldn’t have been any worse!)
 I can assure you that there was still a lot of shit to go through!

-I can remember every one of them frightening me; so I held on to a peice of advice I was given when my darling mum died: ‘Get through the first year and the others will get easier because you have done it once already.’
+I can remember the thought of every holiday, or celebration, frightening me in the first year; so I held on to a piece of advice I was given when my darling mum died: ‘Get through the first year and the others will get easier because you have done it once already.’

 I will be sharing my journal entry from the first Christmas we were back together – ironically I did not write in it over Christmas but the entry is just before so look out for it.